KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OnSpotify by Fabrizz](https://github.com/Fabrizz/MMM-OnSpotify)

-1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-2. Deprecated: Found `require("request")` in file `authorization.js`: Replace it with built-in fetch.
+1. Deprecated: Found `require("request")` in file `authorization.js`: Replace it with built-in fetch.
-3. Recommendation: Found `XMLHttpRequest` in file `jquery-1.10.1.min.js`: Replace it with built-in fetch.
+2. Recommendation: Found `XMLHttpRequest` in file `jquery-1.10.1.min.js`: Replace it with built-in fetch.
-4. Typo: Found `<sup>2</sup>` in file `index.html`: Replace it with `²`.`.
+3. Typo: Found `<sup>2</sup>` in file `index.html`: Replace it with `²`.`.
-5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-7. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch.
-8. Deprecated: Found `new Buffer(` in file `vibrant.worker.js.map`: This is deprecated.
+6. Deprecated: Found `new Buffer(` in file `vibrant.worker.js.map`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-9. Deprecated: Found `new Buffer(` in file `vibrant.worker.min.js`: This is deprecated.
+7. Deprecated: Found `new Buffer(` in file `vibrant.worker.min.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-10. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OnThisDay by nkl-kst](https://github.com/nkl-kst/MMM-OnThisDay)